Bert Blyleven: Personal life

+Blyleven became a naturalized citizen of the United States.

+Blyleven's son Todd pitched in Minor League Baseball from 1993 to 1997 and later worked as a scout for the Arizona Diamondbacks and Colorado Rockies.
+Todd later was present at the 2017 Las Vegas shooting, helping others to safety.

 Blyleven appeared as himself in the 1990 James Belushi film Taking Care of Business.
 During a 2006 broadcast, Blyleven forgot the name of the movie and had to be reminded of it by a technician in the broadcast booth.

-Blyleven was one of baseball's most notorious dugout pranksters during his playing days.
+Blyleven was a notorious dugout pranksters as a player.
 He earned the moniker "Frying Dutchman" by frequently setting fire to his teammates' shoelaces, a practical joke known as a "hot foot".
 During his time with the Angels, the fire extinguisher in the team's clubhouse at Angel Stadium read: "In case of Blyleven: Pull".

 Blyleven did not know his correct name until he was about to get married.
 He had thought all his life his given name was "Rikaalbert".
 He learned that his name actually was Rik Aalbert Blijleven after obtaining a copy of his birth certificate in order to get married.